Info

 This course explores the topic of childhood bilingualism and how Early Childhood Educators can support bilingual children to develop their language and communication skills during the early years.
 This course also looks at supporting the bilingual educator, as well as sharing language and culture with young children and their families.

-• Understanding of the different terms and types of bilingualism during childhood.
+- different terms and types of bilingualism during childhood

-• Knowledge of various factors (individual, sociocultural and environmental) that influence language development among children learning more than one language during the early years.
+- the various factors that influence language development in young children learning more than one language

-• Awareness of the benefits and advantages of bilingualism for children and their families.
+- the benefits of bilingualism for children and their families

-• Ability to identify and promote factors which support bilingualism during early childhood.
+- how to identify and promote factors that support bilingualism during early childhood.

 Duration: 2 hours